Close Menu

 The problem: I was ready to go, but he realized his pink poodle was “unsafe.”

-So while I stood there sweating in the humidity, he got to work.
+So while I stood there in a hurry, he got to work.

-Putting a helmet on a stuffed dog is not easy when you’re two years old.
+Putting a helmet on a stuffed dog is not easy when you’re a toddler.

 Close-up of toddler hands carefully buckling the chin strap of a green helmet onto a pink stuffed poodle toy.